AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `awsgov_secret_key` - (Optional) AWS Secret Key.
 Required when creating an account for AWS Gov.

 ### Alibaba Cloud
-* `aliyun_account_id` - (Optional) Alibaba Cloud Account number to associate with Aviatrix account.
+* `alicloud_account_id` - (Optional) Alibaba Cloud Account number to associate with Aviatrix account.
 Required when creating an account for Alibaba Cloud.
-* `aliyun_access_key` - (Optional) Alibaba Cloud Access Key.
+* `alicloud_access_key` - (Optional) Alibaba Cloud Access Key.
 Required when creating an account for Alibaba Cloud.
-* `aliyun_secret_key` - (Optional) Alibaba Cloud Secret Key.
+* `alicloud_secret_key` - (Optional) Alibaba Cloud Secret Key.
 Required when creating an account for Alibaba Cloud.

 -> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if `aws_iam = true`.
 More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html